benjisora/TweetMood/README.md

 # TweetMood
 TweetMood app offers the user some preprogrammed tweets to post.

-The app was reprogrammed in swift code.
+The app was reprogrammed in swift code, by Benjamin Saugues.

 ## How does it work ?
 Write your own personal tweet to post on your twitter account; or leave the field empty to send the preset messages and moods available from the picker.